OsiriX-Foundation/KheopsDocumentation/docs/installation/installation.md

 **In your ELK**

 TODO
-- Import logstash config
+- Import logstash config from URL_TODO
-- Import index pattern, visualisation and dashboard in your Kibana
+- Import index pattern, visualisation and dashboard in your Kibana from URL_TODO
-- Configure the rollup job `rollup_job_kheops_metrics`
+- Configure the rollup job `rollup_job_kheops_metrics` FROM URL_TODO

 # Dependencies on External Services